 Makeup courses are run by:

-Some schools offer qualifications from diplomas to degrees, others give you a certificate of achievement or attendance.
+Some schools offer qualifications from diplomas to degrees.
+Others give you a certificate of achievement or attendance.

 Get All The Information

-Accreditation is a voluntary “standards check”, where an independent ruling body or organisation checks over the course and school facilities every so many years.
+Accreditation – this is a voluntary “standards check”, where an independent ruling body or organisation checks over the course and school facilities every so many years.
 A report is given to the school about what is good and any areas to improve on, which are checked again at some point.
 If the course fails miserably during an inspection, it will have its accreditation revoked until standards are improved and rechecked.

-General media makeup qualifications mean very little in the real world.
+In general, for the film and TV industry, media makeup qualifications mean very little in the real world.
 Having the right attitude and genuine ability mean far, far more.

 Look at the Curriculum

-Everyone learns at different paces and schools tend to cram in as much as they can.
+- Everyone learns at different paces – and schools tend to cram in as much as they can.
 Consider your ability to take in new information.
 Some intensive makeup courses may be too fast – you do something once, then straight on to something else.
 A longer, slower-paced course may be better for you.